philiphan0109/factr2_next/README.md

 The gains are hardware- and sign-convention-dependent.
 Start small, verify the sign of each joint one at a time, and keep conservative `max_torque` limits until the feedback direction and magnitude are stable.

-`damping_gains` is included as a tuning hook, but defaults to zero because this demo primarily used gated proportional feedback from the estimated external torque.
+`damping_gains` is included as a tuning hook, but defaults to zero because this demo primarily used proportional feedback from the estimated external torque.

 Typical workflow: